chinmay-choudhury-iitp/droidrun-ai-price-agent/README.md

-**Creating README**

-I need to combine both descriptions into a single, improved README.
-It should follow GitHub format and include sections like Overview, Problem, Solution, Features, Architecture, Setup, Prerequisites, Installation, Configuration, Usage, Workflow, Limitations, Troubleshooting, FAQ, Security, and a License placeholder.
-I want to keep it concise but thorough, making sure all the important details are there without overwhelming the reader.
-No citations needed.
-Alright, let's get this done!
 # AI-driven autonomous mobile price hunter & cart optimizer

 An autonomous, mobile-native AI agent that finds the true lowest price across major Indian e-commerce platforms—then adds the cheapest valid variant to cart—using Google Gemini Vision and Android automation.